tokypt/engeto_datacourse_bi_2023_project/README.md

-Criteria for the project vere following:
+Criteria for the project were following:

 1. Length of 2-3 pages.
 2. Use of at least 5 different types of visuals.